Mountain View Learning Center

 Any child, birth to age five, whose family or caregiver would like more information about their child’s development.
 All school districts within Washington State have Child Find screenings available.
 If your family is living in a temporary situation, you may contact the district where you are staying to attend a screening.

-For more information and to schedule a screening, please contact: Rae Allen at 360- 383-9563 or email rae.allen@ferndalesd.org or fill out the form below.
+For more information and to schedule a screening, please contact: Christina Smith at 360- 383-9974 or email Christina.Smith@ferndalesd.org or fill out the form below.

 Preschool Resources/Community Resources